szabgab/dancer-spa-book-source/manuscript/install-dancer.md

 cpanm Dancer2
 ```

-will install the latest edition of Dancer2 and pull in all the modules required by Dancer2.
+it will take a long time and it will install the latest edition of Dancer2 and pull in all the modules required by Dancer2.
+When I ran it, it installed 105 distributions from CPAN.

 Using this command is great if you'd like to get the latest and greates of all these modules, however this carries some risks.
 If you run the same commend later you will potentially receive different versions of Dancer2 and the dependencies.